jflamy/owlcms4/docs/OBS.md

 ![08_endResults](img/OBSVideo/08_endResults.png)

-#### 5.4 Final Steps

-You can now go to your scenes and click on the eyes to hide the background image and enable your camera.
+**Final Steps** You can now go to your scenes and click on the eyes to hide the background image and enable your camera.

 ## 6. Advanced Options